bschreck/deep.sh/docs/tryitnow.rst

 Try It Now!
 ===========
-Try out xonsh right here in the browser.
+Try out deepsh right here in the browser.
 Just press the "Run This" button below!

 .. raw:: html